wizzymore/wizzymore/README.md

-## Hi, I'm Cristian 👋 a Software Engineer based in Romania.
+## Hi, I'm Cristian 👋 a Senior Programmer based in Romania.

 Where you will find me:
 🏡 [website][website] **|**